-Antique lithographs hand colored engravings of palms, will bring the Tropics into your home.
-Beautifully framed palm trees, ready to hang.
-Some of the decorative antique prints in this collection, date as early as the mid seventeen hundreds while most were published in the mid to late 1800’s.
+Our authentic antique lithographs, and hand-colored engravings, of palms, will bring the feeling of the Tropics into your home.
+Beautifully framed, sets of palm trees, ready to hang.
+Some of the decorative antique prints in this collection, date as early as the mid seventeen hundreds, while most were published in the mid to late 1800’s.

 Ready to hang.
 A beautiful small folio hand finished color lithographs published from 1869-1896 in Belgium.
 Used as illustrations for L’Illustration Horticole.
 It was a horticultural magazine issued by subscription.
 This was during the mid to late eighteen hundreds.
 Each piece has archival framing.
 Including a double rag matting with a hint of crème and UV glass.
 Framed in a high end high gloss burl wood molding.
 Each piece measures 20×24″.
 The pair for $750. with free U.S. shipping.
 Call Anne at 413-245-4197.

 Antique Engravings of Palm Trees – Art from 18th & 19th Centuries

 Large Hand-Finished Watercolor Lithographs of Palms, 1869-1896

-The following gallery of old prints are all more than 100 years of age.
-Available large antique prints from a Belgian periodic publication entitled L’Illustration Horticole and dating from 1869-1896.
+These antique prints are all more than 100 years old.
+These pieces are available.
+Sourced from a Belgian periodic nursery catalog entitled L’Illustration Horticole.
+Published from 1869-1896.
 Others come from Flore des Serres which date 1845-1888, also Belgian.

 The obsolete printing technique is lithography or printing from limestone.
 Each color had an individual key stoned plate for that exact color.
 Most of the antique lithographs were hand finished with watercolors.
 Measuring @10 1/2 x 13″ some have center folds, as issued.
 Brilliant intense colors.

 Set of three framed antique lithographs of Palms, in gold bamboo frames.

 Ready to ship: framed antique lithographs, set of three palms.
 Gold leafing over red paint onto bamboo practically brings the 19th century lithographs to life.
 Belgian antique lithographs which finished watercolors.
 Date 1869-1896.
 These old prints are all more than 100 years of age.
 Archival framing supplies have been used in the picture framing. .
 While they would fit perfectly over a sofa or headboard, they would also look great in a dining room.
 Each piece measures 19x 23″.